• Canadian Travel

 What to do at the Spanish Steps

-The Spanish Steps are steps that run from the Piazza di Spagna to the Trinita del Monti church.
+The Spanish Steps run from the Piazza di Spagna to the Trinita del Monti church.
 There are 174 steps in total.
-The Spanish Steps were the result of an architecture contest in 1717 and were designed by Francesco de Sanctis.
+The Spanish Steps resulted from an architecture contest 1717 and were designed by Francesco de Sanctis.

-The steps were made famous by the movie Roman Holiday (the same movie that made Trevi fountain a must see) and have become one of the biggest tourist attractions in Rome.
+The steps were made famous by the movie Roman Holiday (the same movie that made Trevi Fountain a must-see) and have become one of the biggest tourist attractions in Rome.
 Beautiful flowers line the steps, and visitors sit on the edges of the stairway and chat and rest.
-We were so tired of walking by the time we made it to the Spanish Steps that we didn’t even climb them!
+We were so tired of walking by the time we reached the Spanish Steps that we didn’t even climb them!

 Plan on 15 minutes.